Bill Goldberg: Other

 Goldberg sponsored the Monster Jam truck "Goldberg", which was driven by Tom Meents from 2000 to 2001 as part of a deal between WCW and FELD Motorsports.
 The truck was very successful winning the Monster Jam World Finals Racing championship in both 2000 and 2001 and the Freestyle championship in 2001.
 The partnership ended after WCW was bought by WWE and the truck was renamed to "Team Meents" which later became "Maximum Destruction".

 In November 2000, Goldberg and his brother Steve co-authored Goldberg's autobiography I'm Next: The Strange Journey of America's Most Unlikely Superhero.

 In 2014, Goldberg started his own podcast entitled Who's Next?!
 With Bill Goldberg, which includes weekly guest interviews.

+Since 2022, Goldberg has appeared multiple times on the "UnsubscribePodcast".

 Personal life

 Goldberg has been noted for being open about his Jewish background, which was uncommon in the professional wrestling world, especially during his prime.
 He famously refused to wrestle on Yom Kippur.
 He celebrates the Jewish holidays but has downplayed the religious aspects of his Jewish background, admitting in 2005 that he is "so far from religious it's not even funny".
 Despite this, he added, "I guarantee when my girlfriend and I get married, I'll have a rabbi marry us and I'll be breaking the glass right next to her."

 On April 10, 2005, Goldberg married Wanda Ferraton, a stunt double he had met while filming Santa's Slay.
 From 2001 to 2019, they lived in Bonsall, California, before moving to Boerne, Texas.
-Their son, Gage, was born in 2006.
+Their son, Gage, was born in 2006, and is currently a redshirted freshman linebacker for the Colorado Buffaloes.
+Gage has also expressed interest in a professional wrestling career if he is unable to become a professional football player.

-Goldberg co-owns and operates the Extreme Power Gym Muay Thai and amateur boxing training facility in Oceanside, California.
+Goldberg co-owns the Extreme Power Gym Muay Thai and amateur boxing training facility in Oceanside, California.
 He also owns over 25 vintage cars, including a Plymouth Barracuda, AC Cobra, and Boss 429 Mustang.

 Goldberg owned one of the biggest MMA gyms in the world during the early 90s where he trained MMA with the likes of Mark Coleman, Randy Couture, Kevin Randleman, and Don Frye, among others, but after realizing how much money they made in MMA, he chose to follow a pro-wrestling career.
 He still actively practices Muay Thai and holds the rank of black belt in jiu-jitsu.

 Goldberg has a long scar on the right side of his torso from a tear suffered during a college football game that had required surgery to repair.
 He also acquired a scar on his right forearm from an altercation in WCW, which kept him out of action for an extended amount of time due to the surgery needed to fix it.
-He has a large tribal tattoo on his left shoulder, which became his professional wrestling logo, and a skull tattoo on the inside of his right biceps.
+He has a large tribal tattoo on his left shoulder, which became his professional wrestling logo, and a skull tattoo on the inside of his right bicep.